 The second edition of “Clearing Our Path” provided updated information based on new research, new international standards, emerging technology and universal design principles.
 It incorporates changes to the National Building Code of Canada and various Canadian Standards Association standards, as well as international best practices.

-Now in 2016, “Clearing Our Path” is available online for the first time.
+In 2016, “Clearing Our Path” is available online for the first time.
 Our hope is that by sharing this expertise, the built environment will become more accessible to everyone.